kaihuchen/AutonomousBackseatDriver/README.md

     - Possible vehicle break-in, which could involve window smashing and the associated cost and inconvenience of repairs.
     - Personal safety may be at risk if encountering thieves in the act.

     Recommendations:

     - Take all electronics, purses, bags, and valuables with you when leaving your vehicle.
     - Leave nothing of value visible inside the vehicle to deter potential theft.
     - If you must leave items in the vehicle, ensure they are well hidden from view.
     - Be vigilant and report any suspicious activity to the US Park Police using the provided contact number.

-    Remember, taking proactive steps to secure your belongings can significantly reduce the risk of theft.
+    Remember: taking proactive steps to secure your belongings can significantly reduce the risk of theft.

 ### Example: road closed
 ![road closed](images/blocked_road.jpeg)